Where is Canberra?

 The advantage of Canberra is the convenience of our public transport and roads.
 You’ll be able to step out from your accommodation and drive, cycle or catch a bus to check out all the national capital has to offer.

 Vibe Hotel Canberra is the official accommodation partner of DESIGN Canberra.
-Visitors can access a discounted accommodation rate for the duration of the festival (6-12 November 2017).
-Click here to book (login: TH9104663).
+Visitors can access a discounted accommodation rate for the duration of the festival (5-25 November 2018).
+Enter the promo code TH11323340 to claim your discount.

 Getting Around Canberra